Refrigerator Salad Bar!

-- A Healthy Fat – avocado, nuts, seeds
+- A Healthy Fat – seeds, avocado, nuts

 - Flavor – dressing, fermented foods, herbs, spices

 Need some Buddha bowl ideas?
-Check my Pinterest for some great links!
+Check my post on Buddha Bowls for some great recipes and links!
 But some of my favorite include vegan sushi salad with rice, nori rice seasoning, pickled ginger, baked tofu, veggies, and avocado; burrito bowl with rice, beans, greens, roasted fajita veggies, salsa, and guacamole.

 Use those scraps!

 I’ve always loved the days after throwing a party because, inevitably, there was always a portion of the veggie platter leftover and I’d chop the vegetables all up and make vegetable soup.
 Having a refrigerator salad bar is just like having an after-party veggie platter.
 If it’s getting to the end of the week and end of your veggies lifespan, simply turn them into soup, adding some of your homemade stock from the scraps, herbs and spices, beans, pasta or other grains, and voila!
+In fact, they’re great for making my Rainbow Minestrone Soup.
 Homemade vegetable soup is surprisingly one of our grandkids’ favorite things, next to applesauce, that is!
 And, if you have more soup than you can handle, portion it off into your containers and freeze for a quick meal another day.